ruiguo-bio/replong/README.md

 Canu depends on Java 8, please add Java path into Path variable or set in the RepLong parameter -j.

 Canu path can be set by -n parameter, e.g. -n ~/software/canu-1.4/Linux-amd64/bin/canu.
+Please install canu 1.4.
+If the canu path is not set, system path will be searched to find canu.

 The faidx path should be add to the Path variable or set in the RepLong parameters -a.
 If the faidx path is added to the Path variable, the -a option can be skipped.